kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 Because the search box (which is represented by the `searchTextBox` variable) is appended first, it will appear in our code before the search button (which is represented by the `searchButton` variable).

-At this point, we've constructed our search box the way we want to and it exists off-DOM in the computer's memory...the time has come to load it onto the pages.
+At this point, we've constructed our search box the way we want to and it exists off-DOM in the browser memory...the time has come to load it onto the pages.

 {% prism javascript %}
 frag.appendChild(form);